decretist/ICMCL17/proceedings/ICMCL17.md

-A really thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions is going to require a data set that includes the rubrics and canons as well as the *dicta* and case statements.
-(And might as well include the inscriptions while we are at it.)
-Ideally, such a data set would be in the form of a new e-text in TEI-P5 XML format incorporating texts from both the old Friedberg edition and the new Winroth edition-in-progress of the first recension.
+A really thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions is going to require a data set that includes the rubrics and canons with inscriptions as well as the *dicta* and case statements.
+Ideally, such
+a data set would be in the form of a new e-text in TEI-P5 XML format incorporating texts from both the old Friedberg edition and the new Winroth edition-in-progress of the first recension.
 And this is